Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Method

 \section{Method}

 Inspired by the preceding observations, we propose a comprehensive framework that leverages 3DGS for novel view synthesis from a sparse set of unconstrained images.
-As illustrated in Fig.~\ref{fig:method}, SaveWildGS consists of two key components: (i) reference-guided view refinement, which employs a redesigned DM to refine rendered views by leveraging a reference view and a transient mask (Sec.~\ref{subsec:reference-guided_view_refinement}); (ii) pseudo-label synthesis to address the issue of sparsity in the Gaussian field via amplification, thus enhancing the 3D rendering quality (Sec.~\ref{subsec:reference-guided_pseudosynthesis}).
+As illustrated in Fig.~\ref{fig:method}, Difix3D-W consists of two key components: (i) reference-guided view refinement, which employs a redesigned DM to refine rendered views by leveraging a reference view and a transient mask (Sec.~\ref{subsec:reference-guided_view_refinement}); (ii) pseudo-label synthesis that addresses sparse camera viewpoints and solves the issue of sparsity in the Gaussian field via amplification (Sec.~\ref{subsec:reference-guided_pseudosynthesis}).
 Finally, to maintain 3D consistency, we introduce regularization and optimization to mitigate collapse and artifact issues (Sec.~\ref{subsec:regularization_optimization}).